 - Chief resident and other chair positions available

-- Early commit option for PGY2 resident positions in ambulatory care, critical care, infectious diseases, and health-system pharmacy administration and leadership
+- Early commit option for PGY2 resident positions in ambulatory care, critical care, infectious diseases

-- A PGY2 position in emergency medicine is also available through the traditional match process
+- A PGY2 position in emergency medicine and PGY1/PGY2 HSPAL combined program are also available through the traditional match process

 - Longitudinal leadership development program